TABLE OF CONTENTS

 As mentioned earlier, roundtable discussions, icebreaking sessions, Q&As and other virtual dialogues are a good source of insights.
 At the same time, they are also valuable in expanding your business network.
-Joining in the conversation will not only put your name out there, but can act as the base of establishing initial connections between you and potential clients.
+Joining in the conversation will not only put your name out there but can act as the base for establishing initial connections between you and potential clients.

-Some digital events, such as Management Events’ ‘Beyond Tech’ series, provide one-to-one virtual meetings with the attendees.
-Look through the list and select decision makers who will benefit from your solutions for the meetings.
+Some digital events, such as Management Events’ Business Buzz Outlook Series, provide one-to-one virtual meetings with the attendees.
+Look through the list and select decision-makers who will benefit from your solutions for the meetings.
 Ensure that you arrange the meetings efficiently to make full use of your time.